 Before you order your tiles, you will need to:

-- Calculate how many tiles you will need.
-I added 3-4 extra tiles to my count just in case I messed some up.
-I ended up not messing any up, but I like having a few extra in case something happens to one of them.**
+• Calculate how many custom floor decals (stickers) you will need.
+I added 3-4 extra tile decals to my count just in case I messed some up.**

-- Measure your tiles inside the grout lines.
+• Measure your tiles inside the grout lines.
 Do not include the grout lines in your measurements.
+Order the tiles 1/8 of an inch less than the size of your tiles!
 The Etsy shop I ordered from can make your tiles the exact size you need at no extra charge (at the time of this posting).

-- Keep reading to find out my exact experience, but in my opinion, you will want to make sure your surface is level before you use vinyl tiles.
-My tiles were beveled on the edge, which caused me some grief.
-So, keep reading too make the most informed decision about what tiles to order.
+• Keep reading to find out my exact experience, but in my opinion, you will want to make sure your surface is level before you use vinyl stickers.
+My existing tiles were beveled on the edge, which caused me some grief, as I share below.

 ** Be careful to read all of the instructions given to you by the store you buy from in case there are additional prep items.